-- 86 While EFRAG supports the principle of a separate disclosure by-nature of the expenses classified in the operating category when presenting on the face the expenses in the operating category by-function. - 87 EFRAG understands that the cost/benefit profile of the requirement is a source of concerns for preparers.
-Accordingly, EFRAG suggests to consider a more finetuned approach. - 88 In particular, EFRAG has gathered evidence that, while it is feasible for some entities that present by function to develop information on a by-nature basis in the disclosures, for many others providing information by nature in the disclosures (that would have to match the total operating expenses presented by function in the face) would involve important costs as their existing systems do not capture such information. - 89 EFRAG's outreach has further shown that both users and preparers have showed willingness to arrive at a more balanced outcome, such as by providing a partial presentation by nature of some operational expenses. - 90 Considering this, EFRAG requests the IASB to further extend its cost and benefit analysis by, for example, further investigating which information about operating expenses by nature is fundamental for users of financial statements and whether the costs of providing such information would not outweigh the benefits for users. - 91 Finally, EFRAG requests the IASB to further clarify how the requirement in paragraph 72 of the ED is to be applied when entities are required to present on a mixed basis (in accordance with paragraph 65 of the ED and IFRS 17).
+- 93 While EFRAG supports the principle of a separate disclosure by-nature of the expenses classified in the operating category when presenting on the face of the statement of profit or loss the expenses in the operating category by-function, EFRAG understands that the cost/benefit assessment of the requirement is a source of concerns for preparers.
+Accordingly, EFRAG suggests that the IASB considers a more fine-tuned approach. - 94 In particular, EFRAG has gathered evidence that, while it is feasible for some entities that present by function to develop information on a by-nature basis in the disclosures, for many others providing information by nature in the disclosures (that would have to match the total operating expenses presented by function in the face of the statement of profit or loss) would involve important costs as their existing systems do not capture such information. - 95 EFRAG's outreach has further shown that both users and preparers have showed willingness to arrive at a more balanced outcome (e.g. providing a partial presentation by nature of some operational expenses). - 96 Considering this, EFRAG requests the IASB to further extend its cost and benefit analysis by, for example, further investigating which information about operating expenses by nature is fundamental for users of financial statements and whether the costs of providing such information would not outweigh the benefits for users. - 97 Finally, EFRAG requests the IASB to further clarify whether and how the proposed requirement in paragraph 72 of the ED is to be applied when entities are required to present on a mixed basis (in accordance with paragraph 65 of the ED and IFRS 17).